 The study of figurative language is not new to Biblical scholarship.
-However, there appears to be a dearth of research on the more subtle types of figurative language I have identified as dramatic language.
+However, there appears to be a dearth of research on the more subtle figurative language I have identified as dramatic language.
 There are several advantages to understanding this phenomenon.

-Understanding dramatic language helps the interpreter focus on the big picture of Biblical passages rather than incidental details.
+Dramatic language aids the interpreter in focusing on the big picture of Biblical passages rather than incidental details.